Beans0063/starter-dotnet/README.md

-# Welcome to the .NET Guild!
+# Welcome to the .NET Starter!

-As members of the .NET guild, you will be working through the challenges of TwilioQuest using ASP.NET with either C# or VB.NET programming languages.
-This startup project is pre-configured to do some interesting Twilio stuff, allowing you to verify your development environment is configured properly.
+This starter project is pre-configured to do some interesting Twilio stuff, allowing you to verify your development environment is configured properly.

 Please read this document carefully to make sure you have the appropriate prerequisites installed in order to run the starter project.